nadpierre/aircraft-crashes-clustering-project/README.md

 1. **Data collection:**

-   Collected through web scraping from the BAAA website.
+   Collected through web scraping from the BAAA and ASN website.

 2. **Data Preparation:**